 Location: 11677 Towne Road, Carmel

-There’s no better word for the Children’s Garden at Coxhall Gardens than magical.
-Tucked away on Carmel’s west side, this spot feels like a secret hideout just waiting to be discovered.
-It’s full of winding paths, whimsical structures, and hands-on play spaces where kids can let their imaginations run wild—no screens or batteries required.
+There is no better word for the Children’s Garden at Coxhall Gardens than magical.
+Tucked away on Carmel’s west side, this spot feels like a secret hideout waiting to be discovered.
+It has winding paths, whimsical structures, and hands-on play spaces where kids can let their imaginations run wild.
+No screens or batteries required.

 We love bringing a picnic and spreading out on the lawn.
-Honestly, I’d say it’s the best picnic spot in Indy.
-If you’re looking for a place where your kids can unplug and just be kids, this is it.
+It might be the best picnic spot in Indy.
+If you want a place where your kids can unplug and just be kids, this is it.

 NCAA Hall Of Champions